-Current law requires a motor vehicle or a powersports vehicle manufacturer (manufacturer) to timely compensate a motor vehicle or a powersports vehicle dealer (dealer) for warranty repairs based on the dealer's typical charges for parts and labor if these charges are reasonably consistent with the law governing the setting of these charges.
-The bill repeals the condition that the charges must be reasonably consistent with this law, requiring the manufacturer to pay the charges even if there is a dispute as to the charges.
+Before passage of the act, Colorado law required a motor vehicle or a powersports vehicle manufacturer (manufacturer) to timely compensate a motor vehicle or a powersports vehicle dealer (dealer) for warranty repairs based on the dealer's typical charges for parts and labor if these charges were reasonably consistent with the law governing the setting of these charges.
+The act repeals the condition that the charges must be reasonably consistent with this law, requiring the manufacturer to pay the charges even if there is a dispute as to the charges.
 The law governing the setting of these charges is not repealed, so the charges must continue to comply with the law.

-Current law governing these charges allows a manufacturer to challenge the setting of a labor rate or part markup if either is inaccurate or if either is substantially different than the charges of other similarly situated line-make dealers.
-The bill repeals the manufacturer's ability to challenge these charges when the rates are substantially different than the charges of other similarly situated line-make dealers.
+Before passage of the act, Colorado law governing these charges allowed a manufacturer to challenge the setting of a labor rate or part markup if either was inaccurate or if either was substantially different than the charges of other similarly situated line-make dealers.
+The act repeals the manufacturer's ability to challenge these charges when the rates are substantially different than the charges of other similarly situated line-make dealers.

-In order to challenge the setting of a labor rate or part markup as allowed in current law, the manufacturer is required to provide the dealer a notice that explains why the calculation is subject to contest.
-The bill changes this requirement, stating instead that the notice must explain why the calculation is materially inaccurate.
+In order to challenge the setting of a labor rate or part markup as allowed before the passage of the act, the manufacturer was required to provide the dealer a notice that explains why the calculation was subject to contest.
+The act changes this requirement, requiring instead that the notice must explain why the calculation is materially inaccurate.

 EFFECTIVE August 7, 2023